 The music and lyrics of We Have a Choice were composed as a reaction to the COVID-19 crisis.
-The piece explore aleatoric and performer-based textures that can be sung remotely through video conferencing platforms, such as Zoom.
+The piece explores aleatoric and performer-based textures that can be sung remotely through video conferencing platforms, such as Zoom.
 The text explores our ability to choose our own paths and reactions in every situation, hopefully ultimately choosing to embrace the story with love, joy, hope, and peace.

 The piece alternates between mostly-unison chant-like textures and aleatoric branching textures, in which the performers may choose their own path.

 This piece is suitable for any Mixed-Voice Choir interested in exploring virtual singing and limited- aleatoric textures that give performers ownership of the material.

 This up-tempo arrangement of Joy to the World, commissioned by Jonathan Bautista and dedicated to Nova Vocal Ensemble, features lively rhythms, playful dialogue between the voices, and a fresh reharmonization of this beloved carol.
 Most of the melodic, rhythmic, and motivic counterpoint is adapted from another beloved carol, Deck the Halls.

 This carol would fit well in any holiday-themed concert, Festival of Lessons and Carols, or sacred Christmas and/or Epiphany service.

 Evening Comes is a windband ensemble piece dedicated to Maxwell Judah Leviss.
 The piece has a wide range of emotions, ranging from childlike to aggressive to poignant.
 Evening Comes ends with a striking reharmonization of the classic melody “Taps”.
 This piece would work well for any windband ensemble concert.